-By Jack Arnold SEPT.
+SEPT.
 17 - The fight to uphold white supremacy is not confined to the South, as a current incident involving New York City schools attests.
 On Monday, Sept.
 14 approximately 40% of the pupils in "They've all got 14 kids and five Queens elementary schools they're all on relief." were absent because their par-However, as the Bedfordents opposed the transfer of 363 Stuyvesant children stepped off Negro and Puerto Rican chil- the bus for the first day in dren to these schools.
 The chil- their new schools, a few comdren had been transferred from ments of an opposite sort could overcrowded classrooms in the also be heard.
 "Why they're Bedford-Stuyvesant area in just tiny children.
 What harm Brooklyn. can they do," said one woman.
-When the plan to transfer As these events were occurthe children was first an- ring in Queens an anti-Jim nounced several weeks before Crow protest was shaping up school opening, Queens com- in Harlem.
-Objecting to inademunity spokesmen issued state- quate facilities and the inferior nents that had definite racist education available in Junior High Schools 136 and 149, the vertones.
-Yesterday, three of the parents of some 200 Harlem chools were picketed by white children were demanding that parents who carried signs saythey be permitted to register ng "More Books Less Buses," their children at JHS 141 in "Stop Transplanting Neighbor-hoods," and "J. Theobald the fashionable Riverdale section of the Bronx.
+When the plan to transfer As these events were occurhe children was first anring in Queens an anti-Jim nounced several weeks before Crow protest was shaping up school opening, Queens comin Harlem.
+Objecting to inademunity spokesmen issued statequate facilities and the inferior nents that had definite racist education available in Junior High Schools 136 and 149, the vertones.
+Yesterday, three of the parents of some 200 Harlem chools were picketed by white children were demanding that parents who carried signs saythey be permitted to register ing "More Books Less Buses," their children at JHS 141 in "Stop Transplanting Neighbor-hoods," and "J. Theobald the fashionable Riverdale section of the Bronx.
 Educator, Banker, Pawn?"
 Theo-The Negro parents had origbald is New York Superinteninally planned to appear at the dent of Schools.
 Riverdale school on Monday in At one school there was outan attempt to register their right racism.
 During the night children.
 This action was postsomeone had painted "Blacks poned to Wednesday.
-Paul Zuber, attorney for the parents, Again, one young woman, said that if the children were speaking of the parents of the not registered they would wait newly transferred children, said at the school until the authorilies acted.
-SHOW-CAUSE ORDER Late Tuesday the Board of Education was served with a show cause order as to why the parents should not be permitted to register their children at JHS 141.
+Paul Zu-Go Home" on the walls. ber, attorney for the parents, Again, one young woman, said that if the children were peaking of the parents of the not registered they would wait newly transferred children, said at the school until the authoriies acted.
+SHOW-CAUSE ORDER 1-15-1 1-15-1 15 Å, A.

+to a Late Tuesday the Board of Votes for Equal Education was served with a show cause order as to why the parents should not be permitted to register their children at JHS 141.
 The court order is answerable Thursday morning.
 DENVER, Sept.
-11 - A sched-Tuesday evening Paul Zuber uled strike at the Gates Rubber said that the registration at-Co. was averted yesterday when the 3,700 members of United tempt for Wednesday was call-Rubber Workers Local 154 voted ed off in order not to jeoparto accept an across-the board dize the parents' court action. wage increase of ten cents an The parent group had rejected hour.
-The pay boost was a week-end appeal by Superintendent of Schools Theobald to achieved under a wage reopencall off a threatened boycott of er clause in the contract signthe Harlem schools.
-In their demand for a showcause order the parents charge that the Board of Education has been intentionally discrimcepted "by a large majority," acinating against Negro students
+11 - A sched-Tuesday evening Paul Zuber uled strike at the Gates Rubber Co. was averted yesterday when said that the registration atwage increase of ten cents an The parent group had rejected hour.
+The pay boost was a week-end appeal by Superinachieved under a wage reopen- tendent of Schools Theobald to In his opening public dec- er clause in the contract sign- call off a threatened boycott of In their demand for a showcause order the parents charge that the Board of Education The company offer was acectives were quite accurately madness and that if the U.S. cepted "by a large majority," acinating against Negro students the Harlem schools.